-- 2 .
-The correlation among the remuneration payment policy, standards and combinations, the procedures for setting the remuneration and the business performance : - (1) Remuneration to directors and supervisors is in accordance with Article 17 of the Company's Articles of Incorporation, authorizes the board meeting refer to the industrial level to pay to. - (2) The remunerations paid to general managers and deputy general managers including salary and bonus etc. are based on their responsibility and contribution to the Company.
-The calculation is also referred to the industrial level. - (3) The remunerations paid to the directors, general manager and deputy general manager are well-considered the Company's revenues and correlation of operation performance. - (4) The company has established the remuneration committee on December 27, 2011.
-Regular review and set the salary and remuneration of directors, supervisors and managers.
+- 2. Remuneration policies, standards, and packages, the procedure for determining remuneration, and its linkage to operating performance and future risk exposure: - (1)In accordance with Article 17 of the Company's Articles of Incorporation, the Directors' remuneration is authorized the Board of Directors to determine according to usual level in the same industry as well as with reference to their contributions to the Company's business, resolved by the Board of Directors and reported to the shareholders' meeting. - (2) The remunerations paid to general managers and deputy general managers including salary and bonus etc. are based on their responsibility and contribution to the Company.
+The calculation is also referred to the industrial level. - (3) The remunerations paid to the directors, general manager and deputy general manager are well-considered the Company's revenues and correlation of operation performance. - (4) The Company has established a Remuneration Committee on December 27, 2011 to regularly evaluate and formulate policies, systems, standards and structures for directors' and managers' remuneration, and submit its recommendations to the Board of Directors for discussion.
+Important indicators of its performance evaluation are as follows: - 1.
+Financial performance and cost control - 2.
+Internal control and regulatory compliance - 3.
+Risk control - 4.
+Continuous communication with stakeholders